scieloorg/kernel_to_webiste/README.md

 # Migrate database (this operation will create all the necessary tables)
 python manage.py migrate

-# Create the superuser (take note of the credentials)
-python manage.py createsuperuser
 ```

 __Add default groups to the application database__